thecodingmachine/mouf/doc/install_process.md

 Now, let's have a look at a more complex install process.
 In this sample, the package will ask the user if he wants to create the "myInstance" instance or not.
 The user will select the choice using 2 buttons ("yes" or "no").

-Internally, Mouf is using the <a href="/package/mvc/splash">Splash MVC framework</a>.
-Therefore, to interact with the user, we will be writing a <a href="/package_doc/mvc/splash/3.2/writing_controllers.html">Splash controller</a>.
+Internally, Mouf is using the [Splash MVC framework](http://mouf-php.com/packages/mouf/mvc.splash).
+Therefore, to interact with the user, we will be writing a [Splash controller](http://mouf-php.com/packages/mouf/mvc.splash/doc/writing_controllers_manually.md).
 Here is the controller:

 ###controller/MyInstallController.php